mrocklin/blog/_posts/work/2018-01-23-the-case-for-numba.md

 1.  **LLVM Dependency**: Numba depends on LLVM, which was historically difficult to install without a system package manager (like apt-get, brew) or conda.
 	Library authors are not willing to exclude users that use other packaging toolchains, particularly Python's standard tool, `pip`.
 2.  **Community Trust:** Numba is largely developed within a single for-profit company (Anaconda Inc.) and its developers are not well known by other library maintainers.
+3.  **Lack of Interpretability:** Numba's output, LLVM, is less well understood by the community than Cython's output, C (discussed in original-author comments in the last section)

 These are both excellent reasons to avoid adding a dependency.
 Technical excellence alone is insufficient, and must be considered alongside community and long-term maintenance concerns.